-Students are responsible for cleaning up after themselves in the cafeteria:
+Students are responsible for cleaning up after themselves in the cafeteria and other designated eating areas:

-- o Leave the tables and floor clean.
-Dispose of all your lunch rubbish immediately when leaving the table. - Students at a table are responsible for any refuse left by others sitting at the table.
+- Leave the tables and floor clean.
+Dispose of all your lunch rubbish immediately when leaving the table. - o Students at a table are responsible for any refuse left by others sitting at the table.
 If you sit at a table at any time during the lunch period, you are equally responsible for its cleanliness.